msahilk/text-editor/README.md

 <h3>Overview</h3>

 This project is a real-time collaborative text editor that allows multiple users to edit a document simultaneously.
-It uses WOOT CRDT (WithOut Operational Transformation) for conflict-free editing, ensuring consistent document state across distributed users.
+It uses WOOT CRDT (WithOut Operational Transformation) for conflict-free editing, ensuring a consistent document state across distributed users.

 Features<ul>
 <li>Real-time collaboration: Multiple users can edit the same document.</li>